I love cooking tasty recipes and I enjoy sharing how to make them.

 - Cool on a wire rack.
 Voila!
 There's your apple pie.

 - You can add flour to the rolling pin to prevent everything from sticking.

-- Use a rolling pin to transfer the dough pieces to the pan: Gently place the pin on one side, roll the dough onto the pin, and spread it out on your pan by doing the vice-versa.
+- Use a rolling pin to transfer the dough pieces to the pan: Gently place the pin on one side, roll the dough onto the pin, and spread it out on your pan by doing the opposite.

 - You can use a fork to crimp out the edges of the pie crust to beautify it.

 - Bake it in the middle rack of your oven.

 An apple a day keeps the doctor away, right?
 I personally just end up eating it without any accompaniments half the time, but here are some ways you can make it look fancy: